Emergency advice

 Applying a dressing:

-1. Wash hands.
+1. Wash hands

-2. Put on gloves.
+2. Put on gloves

-3. Place dressing on top of wound.
+3. Place dressing on top of the wound

-When applying a dressing always wear disposable gloves.
+When applying a dressing, always wear disposable gloves.
 Some dressings have a wound dressing and bandage attached.

 What to do